-You r GPS sensor lets your phone use navigational apps, such as Google Maps, and location services to properly tag your geo-location across apps.
-And a good signal is crucial for navigation as well as playing certain AR (augmented reality) games like Pokémon Go.
-So here's how you can improve the GPS signal on your device.
+Your GPS sensor lets your phone use navigational apps, such as Google Maps and location services, and properly tag your geo-location across them.
+A good signal is crucial for navigation as well as for playing certain AR (augmented reality) games like Pokémon Go.
+So, here's how you can improve the GPS signal on your device.

 To know how to optimize your GPS it's helpful to understand how it works.
 GPS stands for Global Positioning System and was developed by the US Army in 1973, but in 1995 it was released for civilian purposes.
 It was initially used with 24 satellites but now there are 31 GPS satellites in orbit.

 Your smartphone communicates with these satellites via a GPS antenna, which is part of the hardware in the majority of today's smartphones and tablets.
 This hardware is connected via a driver with the software.
 Thus, there are three sources of error for the GPS signal in the smartphone:

 - The number of GPS satellites at the current location

 - The quality of the GPS antenna in the smartphone